creatis-myriad/creatis-myriad.github.io/collections/_posts/2024-11-28-ComBat-Harmonization.md

 ## Evaluation framework
 A harmonization method is considered to be successful if:

-1) It removes the unwanted variation induced by site, scanner or differences in imaging protocols.
+1. **It removes the unwanted variation induced by site, scanner or differences in imaging protocols.**
-2) It preserves between-subject biological variability.
+2. **It preserves between-subject biological variability.**

-NB: both conditions have to be tested at the same time, otherwise it is useless to remove or not the site-effects.
+*NB: both conditions have to be tested at the same time, otherwise it is useless to remove or not the site-effects.*

-To evaluate (1), the authors calcule two-sample t-tests on the DTI intensities, testing for a difference between Site 1 and Site 2 measurements.
+To evaluate (1), the authors calculate two-sample t-tests on the DTI intensities, testing for a difference between Site 1 and Site 2 measurements.
 They perform the analysis at both voxel and ROI level.
 <!-- *A harmonization technique that successfully removes site effect will result in non-significant tests, after possibily correcting for multiple comparisons*. -->
 <!-- to be explained further -->

 The evaluation of (2) is based on the replicability and validity of voxels associated with biological variation, using age as the biological factor of interest.
 *Replicability is defined as the chance that an independent experiment will produce a similar set of results*, and is a strong indication that a set of results is biologically meaningful.
 Associations with age are measured using usual Wald t-statistics from linear regression.
 They test the replicability of the voxels associated with age using a discovery-validation scheme.